Three Days of Health and Wellness in the Willamette Valley

 Today we’re heading south to Albany, Corvallis, and Eugene for a taste of the mid- and southern Willamette Valley.

-For lunch, stop into The Barn at Hickory Station—a massive outdoor food cart pod with 13 eateries dishing all manner of cuisine (including Memphis barbecue, Japanese fare, pretzels, seafood rolls, and more); wash your lunch down with beer, wine, cider, or non-alcoholic beverages from The Barn’s selection of 42 taps.
+For lunch, stop into The Barn at Hickory Station—a massive outdoor food cart pod with more than a dozen eateries dishing all manner of cuisine (including Memphis barbecue, Japanese fare, pretzels, seafood rolls, and more); wash your lunch down with beer, wine, cider, or non-alcoholic beverages from The Barn’s selection of 42 taps.

 Stretch your legs afterward on the two miles of trails at Talking Water Gardens, a series of wastewater treatment ponds and waterfalls that mimic the cleansing and cooling processes that occur in nature; keep an eye out for waterfowl and other wildlife along the peaceful trail network.
 For something closer to town, take a walking tour of Albany’s four national historic districts—home to more than 700 buildings, some dating back to the 1840s.

 Want to grab a snack for the road?
 Pluck juicy blueberries straight from the bush at Bryant Family Farm, which grows 19 varieties of the sweet fruit near Albany.
 In Corvallis, you’ll also find high-quality and organic foods at First Alternative Natural Foods Co-op as well.